FAQs

 For the best possible result for your child, we recommend you search for a teacher who is a member of Australian National Association of Teachers of Singing (ANATS).

 If your voice is weak, singing lessons will improve it.
-Our singing lessons include vocal exercises to strengthen your voice.
+Singing lessons with Lyn Gillett include vocal exercises to strengthen your voice.

 If you think your head voice sounds airy, singing lessons will help you to blend your chest and head tone.